-Introduction:
+Introduction

-- This is the final hearing of proceedings under Brussels II Revised initiated by the Applicant father, ('F'), by application dated 11th September 2008 seeking orders relating to the only child of the parties, H, who was born on the 3rd October 2005 and is now 3 years and 11 months old.
-The F relies on the provisions of Articles 11 and 40 of Brussels II Revised and (principally though not exclusively) the judgment of Singer J. in Re A; HA v MB (Brussels II Revised: Article 11 (7) Application) [2007] EWHC 2016 (Fam), [2008] 1 FLR 289.
-The matter was last before the court on 27th April 2009 when a detailed directions order was made by Singer J. - 2.
-The F has provided a number of statements and affidavits from himself and his legal representatives upon which the court has relied: his first is dated 9th August 2007; a first statement from Miss Anne-Marie Hutchinson is dated 28th August 2007; a second statement from Miss Anne-Marie Hutchinson is dated 11th September 2008; the F's second statement is dated 11th February 2009; a third affidavit of Miss Anne-Marie Hutchinson (entitled "second affidavit") dealing with service is dated December 2008; a fourth affidavit of Miss Anne-Marie Hutchinson is dated 23rd February 2009, also dealing with service; and the F's third statement is undated.
-The summary of the facts which follows is taken from those materials in the circumstance that the mother has yet to respond to this court by the filing of evidence or otherwise. - 3.
-The mother ('M') has not participated in these proceedings.
-Her last known address (and that of the child) is in Seville, Spain. - 4.
-Acutely aware of the considerable delay that has taken place in determining this application, along with the attendant costs, the F realistically seeks today an order for reasonable direct contact with H along with various orders in respect of parental responsibility and recitals to assist in the implementation of that contact, notwithstanding that the mother has plainly intentionally and successfully sought to avoid any participation in these proceedings, has repeatedly avoided service initiated by all manner of different mechanisms, and has effectively frustrated contact since her wrongful retention of H in Spain in August 2006.
-The last time the F saw H was for one hour in June 2007.
-Further delay in granting the orders which F seeks is likely to be regarded as inimical to H's best interests. - 5.
-To maximise the F's ability to successfully participate in contact with H in Spain in the near future, this court has decided to give a detailed judgment which sets out what it intends to do but does not finalise matters for the purposes of Article 10 (b) (iv) so that further use can be made of international judicial cooperation before jurisdiction is ceded to Spain.
-Given the response of the Spanish Liaison Judge, there may well be advantages at this stage in this approach.
-The judgment is to be translated and communicated without delay to the Spanish Central Authority and the Spanish Liaison Judge and also to the last known address and e-mail address of the M and her Spanish lawyers.
+[1] This is the final hearing of proceedings under Council Regulation (EC) No 2201/2003 of 27 November 2003 Concerning Jurisdiction and the Recognition and Enforcement of Judgments in Matrimonial Matters and in Matters of Parental Responsibility, repealing Regulation (EC) No 1347/2000 (Brussels II Revised) (2003) OJ L 338/1 initiated by the applicant father, (F), by application dated 11 September 2008 seeking orders relating to the only child of the parties, H, who was born on 3 October 2005 and is now 3 years and 11 months old.
+F relies on the provisions of Arts 11 and 40 of Brussels II Revised and (principally though not exclusively) the judgment of Singer J in Re A; HA v MB (Brussels II Revised: Article 11(7) Application) [2007] EWHC 2016, [2008] 1 FLR 289.
+The matter was last before the court on 27 April 2009 when a detailed directions order was made by Singer J.

+[2] F has provided a number of statements and affidavits from himself and his legal representatives upon which the court has relied: his first is dated 9 August 2007; a first statement from Miss Anne-Marie Hutchinson is dated 28 August 2007; a second statement from Miss Anne-Marie Hutchinson is dated 11 September 2008; F's second statement is dated 11 February 2009; a third affidavit of Miss Anne-Marie Hutchinson (entitled 'second affidavit') dealing with service is dated December 2008; a fourth affidavit of Miss Anne-Marie Hutchinson is dated 23 February 2009, also dealing with service; and F's third statement is undated.
+The summary of the facts which follows is taken from those materials in the circumstance that the mother has yet to respond to this court by the filing of evidence or otherwise.

+- [3] The mother (M) has not participated in these proceedings.
+Her last known address (and that of the child) is in Seville, Spain. - [4] Acutely aware of the considerable delay that has taken place in determining this application, along with the attendant costs, F realistically seeks today an order for reasonable direct contact with H along with various orders in respect of parental responsibility and recitals to assist in the implementation of that contact, notwithstanding that the mother has plainly intentionally and successfully sought to avoid any participation in these proceedings, has repeatedly avoided service initiated by all manner of different mechanisms, and has effectively frustrated contact since her wrongful retention of H in Spain in August 2006.
+The last time F saw H was for one hour in June 2007.
+Further delay in granting the orders which F seeks is likely to be regarded as inimical to H's best interests. - [5] To maximise F's ability to successfully participate in contact with H in Spain in the near future, this court has decided to give a detailed judgment which sets out what it intends to do but does not finalise matters for the purposes of Art 10(b)(iv) so that further use can be made of international judicial co-operation before jurisdiction is ceded to Spain.
+Given the response of the Spanish liaison judge, there may well be advantages at this stage in this approach.
+The judgment is to be translated and communicated without delay to the Spanish Central Authority and the Spanish liaison judge and also to the last known address and email address of M and her Spanish lawyers.